Friends of the Richmond Library Used Bookstore NEW SUMMER EXTENDED HOURS:

 Mini Book Sales at Richmond Library - Cambie Branch

-The upcoming sale is on Saturday, June 20, 2026 from 10:00am to 4:00pm.
+The upcoming sale is on Saturday, August 15, 2026 from 10:00am to 4:00pm.
+See all sales dates

 Retail Sales at our Used Bookstore

 The bookstore (130-11590 Cambie Road) is open on Wednesdays from 10:00am to 8:00pm and Saturdays from 10:00am to 4:00pm.
-Read more about the bookstore
+Books for sale

 The group was founded in 1972 to ensure better library service and donates significant funds to the library on an annual basis.
+About us

 Membership with FOL

 Anyone is welcome to become a Friend of the Richmond Library by paying a small yearly fee; all proceeds go directly to support the advocacy work done by the Friends.
+Join us

 Every book sold supports local libraries